Wednesday, April 2, 2025

 The semi-final game was on Friday evening (February 27) in Broken Arrow.
 None of the girls wanted to go to the game, so we let them stay home while Chris and I took Bren.
 The game ended up being pretty crazy, and I was glad the girls weren't there!
 The entire game was rough and dirty.
 There were so many fouls called and many, many sneaky things that were missed.
 Bren really started to lose his cool during the first quarter, and coach pulled him out to collect himself and calm down.
 Thankfully, Bren got himself under control, and when he went back in the game he played really solid.
 The other team's coach received two technicals and was ejected from the game, which got the crowd in an uproar.
 I told Chris that the game couldn't end fast enough!
 After all that, our boys won 26-6!

 On Saturday (March 1), we had a game against another homeschool club scheduled for 1:00pm.
 After that, our boys played in the INBC championship game at 3:30pm.
 Coach was very mindful about resting our starters during the first game to preserve their energy for the championship game.
-Bren and Daniel were pretty much never out of a game at the same time, so it was funny to me to see them on the bench together during the first game.
+Bren and Daniel were pretty much never out of a game at the same time all season, so it was funny to me to see them on the bench together during the first game.

 They talked and cut-up and were thoroughly enjoying themselves!